WordPress/gutenberg/packages/dataviews/README.md

 Each action is an object with the following properties:

 -   `id`: string, required.
 Unique identifier of the action.
 For example, `move-to-trash`.
 -   `label`: string|function, required.
 User facing description of the action.
 For example, `Move to Trash`.
-In case we want to adjust the label based on the selected items, a getter function which accepts the selected records as input can be provided.
-The getter function should always return a `string` value.
+In case we want to adjust the label based on the selected items, a function which accepts the selected records as input can be provided.
+This function should always return a `string` value.
 -   `isPrimary`: boolean, optional.
 Whether the action should be listed inline (primary) or in hidden in the more actions menu (secondary).
 -   `icon`: icon to show for primary actions.
 It's required for a primary action, otherwise the action would be considered secondary.
 -   `isEligible`: function, optional.
 Whether the action can be performed for a given record.
 If not present, the action is considered to be eligible for all items.
 It takes the given record as input.